peter-0015/charity_donation_tracking/README.md

 ### Making a Donation

-To make a donation, invoke the `make_donation` function with the specified purpose and amount.
+To make a donation, invoke the `new` function with the specified purpose and amount.

 ### Validating a Donation

-Authorities can validate or reject donations using the `validate_with_authority` or `reject_donation` functions, respectively.
+Authorities can validate a donation using the `validate_donation` function.

 ### Receiving a Donation

-Recipients can receive donations using the `receive_by_recipient` function, transferring the donation fund and ownership.
+Recipients can mark a validated donation as received using the `mark_donation_received` function.

 ### Canceling a Donation

-Donors can cancel donations that have not yet been received by the recipient using the `cancel_donation` function.
+Donors can cancel a donation using the `cancel_donation` function.

 ### Managing Donation Purposes

-Donation purposes can be edited using the `edit_purpose_id` function, restricted to pending donations.
+Donation purposes can be updated using the `update_donation_purpose_id` function, restricted to pending donations.

 ## Interacting with the Smart Contract